rmaicle/rmaicle.github.io/_posts/2015-12-09-enforcing_smart_ptrs_use.md

 }
 {% endhighlight %}

-The solution that follows is an attempt to provide a mechanism to enforce the use of smart pointers when creating instances of the class.
+The solution that follows is an attempt to provide a mechanism to _enforce_ the use of smart pointers when creating instances of the class.

-Here the creation of a `std::unique_ptr` is a simulated version of `std::make_unique`.
+Here, the creation of a `std::unique_ptr<T>` is a simulated version of `std::make_unique`.

 {% highlight cpp linenos %}
 {%raw%}#{%endraw%}include <memory>